uploadcare/uploadcare-ruby/README.md

 File - is the primary object for Uploadcare API.
 Basicly it an avatar for file, stored for you ).
 So all the opertations you do - you do it with the file object.

-*to do:* way to build file from UUID, CDN URL, and uploading

 ```ruby
 @file_to_upload = File.open("your-file.png")